euiyounghwang/FileDownload/README.md

 <i> FileDownload

 FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.8+ based on standard Python.
-This is a repository that provides to deliver the records to the Prometheus-Export application.
+This is a repository that provides to upload file via user interface(`http://localhost:7091/ui`) and download them using the endpoint(`http://localhost:7091/filelist`,`http://localhost:7091/download/<file>`).

 ### Install Poerty